Quark064/NSO-Discord-Integration/README.md

 * Error Checking.
 * GUI
 * Get permission to actually be using some of the API's and do proper crediting!!
-* MAYBE'S (IDK IF THESE ARE POSSIBLE WITH PYTHON AND DEFINITLY WON"T WORK CROSS PLATFORM)
+* MAYBE'S (IDK IF THESE ARE POSSIBLE WITH PYTHON AND DEFINITLY WON'T WORK CROSS PLATFORM)
   * Tray Icon
   * Enable `npf71b963c1b7b6d119` redirection to avoid awkward copy-pasting of session keys.